angr/angr-doc/docs/surveyors.md

 ## Interrupting Surveyors

 A surveyor saves its internal state after every tick.
-In ipython, you should be able to interrupt a surveyor with `Ctrl-C`, and then check what results it has so far, but that's a pretty ugly way of doing it.
+In IPython, you should be able to interrupt a surveyor with `Ctrl-C`, and then check what results it has so far, but that's a pretty ugly way of doing it.
 There are two official ways of doing this cleanly: `SIGUSR1` and `SIGUSR2`.

 If you send `SIGUSR1` to a python process running a surveyor, it causes the main loop in `Surveyor.run()` to terminate at the end of the current `Surveyor.step()`.